dhellmann/pymotw/PyMOTW/datetime/index.rst

 timedeltas
 ==========

-Using replace() is not the only way to calculate future/past dates.
-You can use datetime to perform basic arithmetic on date values via the timedelta class.
+Using ``replace()`` is not the only way to calculate future/past dates.
+You can use :mod:`datetime` to perform basic arithmetic on date values via the ``timedelta`` class.
 Subtracting dates produces a timedelta, and a timedelta can be added or subtracted from a date to produce another date.
 The internal values for timedeltas are stored in days, seconds, and microseconds.

 .. include:: datetime_timedelta.py
     :literal:
     :start-after: #end_pymotw_header

 Intermediate level values passed to the constructor are converted into days, seconds, and microseconds.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'datetime_timedelta.py'))